Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Experiments

-\paragraph{Cross-agent behavioral differences.} For OpenCode-7B, 40--50\% of runs end in copy-only or missing-code behavior, and interactive tasks amplify this weakness (Table~\ref{tab:route_distribution} in the Appendix).
-On WebShop, OpenCode-7B regressed by $-$14.50, while Claude Code achieved +24.00; this sign reversal confirms that trajectory collection quality, not algorithm choice, is the primary bottleneck.
-Figure~\ref{fig:combined_scaling} shows that interactive tasks benefit most from extended time budgets, while pass@k analysis (Appendix) confirms that rare runs discover qualitatively better pipelines.
+\paragraph{Cross-agent behavioral differences.} OpenCode-7B illustrates the same boundary from a weaker-scaffold direction: on WebShop, it regressed by $-$14.50, while Claude Code achieved +15.00 under the same 12h protocol.
+This sign reversal suggests that trajectory collection quality, not algorithm choice alone, is the primary bottleneck.
+Figure~\ref{fig:combined_scaling} shows that interactive tasks benefit most from late progress and separate agent stacks more sharply than static tasks.

-\paragraph{ALFWorld near-saturation.} On ALFWorld, the RL-only mode achieves 93.28 via SFT warm-up followed by GRPO with online rollouts---the cleanest demonstration of online RL succeeding in our benchmark.
-The Free mode reaches higher scores (95.52 at 12h, 8B-Base) through a composite supervised pipeline combining trajectory collection and training-evaluation format alignment, though this does not constitute online RL engineering in the strict sense (detailed trace in Appendix~\ref{app:alfworld_trace}).
+\paragraph{ALFWorld near-saturation.} On ALFWorld, the RL-oriented mode improves from 4.85 to 93.28 via SFT warm-up followed by GRPO with online rollouts, the clearest case of online RL succeeding in our benchmark.
+The Free mode reaches 95.52 in the 7B study and 97.76 in the 8B Opus run through a composite supervised pipeline combining trajectory collection and training-evaluation format alignment, though this does not constitute online RL engineering in the strict sense (Appendix~\ref{app:alfworld_trace}).

-\paragraph{DeepSearchQA structural intractability.} Despite 145 submissions and nearly every known alignment technique (DPO, GRPO, KTO, ORPO, model merging), the best score reached only 15.0 (+2.75 over baseline).
-A controlled follow-up experiment confirmed this ceiling: both Claude Code (+2.75) and Codex ($-$0.25) converge to $\sim$12--15 on Qwen3-8B-Base.
-Crucially, a seed sweep (20 exact replications) revealed $\pm$3pp evaluation variance, meaning the reported improvement falls within a single standard deviation of noise and should be treated as inconclusive.
+\paragraph{DeepSearchQA remains structurally hard.} In the 7B mode study, the most exhaustive DeepSearchQA run produced 145 submissions and tried DPO~\citep{rafailov2023dpo}, GRPO, KTO, ORPO, and model merging, but reached only 15.0 (+3.25 over baseline).
+Updated 8B controlled endpoints improve the best score to 23.0 (+10.75) for Claude Code + Opus and 21.0 (+8.75) for Codex~CLI + GPT-5.4, yet absolute scores remain much lower than ALFWorld and WebShop.
+The task therefore exposes a different failure mode from ALFWorld: agents can construct elaborate post-training pipelines, but the search-retrieve-judge loop remains difficult to improve through post-training alone.
 For context, even frontier agents with full web access achieve only 66\% fully-correct on the official DeepSearchQA leaderboard~\citep{deepsearchqa2026}.

-\paragraph{SFT fallback as the dominant pattern.} Across all tasks, agents attempted RL methods first but fell back to SFT-based pipelines on 5 of 6 tasks.
-Static benchmark results are poor predictors of interactive performance: Claude Code's ALFWorld improvement is 35$\times$ its GSM8K improvement.